 The project tried to convey that transgender, homosexual, androgynous and other non-binary people were not somewhere far away, but nearby, next to us, in our surroundings.
 The community became the main heroes of the photos in the background of the picturesque regions of Armenia: the Matenadaran, Republic Square, Complex after Karen Demirchyan, Opera House, the pagan temple of Garni, Grigor Lusavorich Church, Zvartnots temple, Cascad, etc. The aim of the project was to show the public that, despite the sexual orientation and gender identity of a person, everyone is equal and everyone can love no matter what.

 The project was aimed at enhancing transgender people’ human rights protection in Armenia through fact-finding and evidence-based advocacy.
-This project collected first ever data exclusively focused on hate crimes, violence and discrimination faced by transgender community in Armenia by creating a comprehensive and consistent data collection mechanism on hate crime cases and incidents documentation in the Armenian language.
+This project collected the first ever data exclusively focused on hate crimes, violence and discrimination faced by the transgender community in Armenia by creating a comprehensive and consistent data collection mechanism on hate crime cases and incidents in the Armenian language.

 This project provided technical support to the NGO to improve the security of the community center through establishing monitoring cameras there.

 The project ensured the first safe space for trans and LGB+ community members.
 The project provided relief from the daily prejudices, threats, harassment, attacks and discrimination the trans community faces.
 The project offered psychological and legal counseling, as well assistance from social workers.
 Also, informal educational training sessions were organized covering a wide range of topics, including sexuality and safe sex.
 Various clubs offered courses, such as English language courses for beginners, physical and mental health, and career and entrepreneurship development.